 IBD is a group of disorders characterized by chronic inflammation of the GI tract.
 The inflammation can cause damage to the intestinal walls, leading to a variety of symptoms that can severely impact a person’s quality of life.
 The exact cause of IBD is not known, but it is believed to involve an abnormal immune response, genetics, and environmental factors.

-IBD is more common in developed countries, with an estimated prevalence of about 1.6 million people in the United States.
-Both Crohn’s disease and ulcerative colitis can occur at any age, but they are most commonly diagnosed in young adults between the ages of 15 and 35.
+IBD is more common in developed countries, with an estimated prevalence of about 1.6 million people in the United States, including 80,000 children and young adults.
+Both Crohn’s Disease and Ulcerative Colitis can occur at any age, but they are most commonly diagnosed in young adults between the ages of 15 and 35.

 Currently, there is no cure for IBD.
 However, with the right treatment and lifestyle modifications, many people with IBD can achieve long-term remission and lead a normal, healthy life.